Experiencing an issue in the system? Unable to do something that worked perfectly yesterday?

 How are they different, you ask (while dreaming of cookies):

-Cookies, on the other hand, are small files that contain useful information, such as your selected preferences, passwords, date/time of visits, browser, IP address, etc. They're like digital breadcrumbs, following you around the web.
+On the other hand, Cookies are small files containing useful information, such as your selected preferences, passwords, date/time of visits, browser, IP address, etc. They're like digital breadcrumbs, following you around the web.
 Every time you load a web page, they go zinging back to the server to report on your previous activity so that the page can more quickly respond to your actions.

 When you clear your Cache & Cookies, you are asking your device to dump that data.
 Why would that help?
 Well, sometimes the version of a site stored in your cache and the current version of the site may not match.
 If a website has been recently updated, this conflict can occur, causing all sorts of weird glitches that can make that one thing you need to do today not work correctly.